CrayLabs/SmartSim/doc/experiment.rst

      - ``ensemble = exp.create_ensemble(name[, params, ...])``
      - :ref:`Ensemble <ensemble_api>`

-After initialization via the ``Experiment`` factory methods, each entity can be started, monitored, and stopped using the :ref:`Experiment API<experiment_api>`.
+After initialization, each entity can be started, monitored, and stopped using the :ref:`Experiment<experiment_api>` post-creation methods.

 .. list-table:: Interact with Entities during the Experiment
    :widths: 25 55 25